 They also help to give firmness to the piece when we are modeling and do not deform.

 It replaces the roller when we want to make sheets of uniform thickness, or mix different colors.
-It also helps when it is difficult to knead the polymer clay if it is too hard, passing it through the laminator will make it easier.
+It also helps when it is difficult to knead the polymer paste if it is too hard, passing it through the sheeter will make it easier.

 This has been a tour of the modeling of polymer clay, we do not go into later stages, such as baking once the piece is created.
 To learn more about the characteristics of this clay and other materials, you have in our blog more articles that may be of interest to you: